 Extra Costs Of Multi-Bedroom Tiny Home Build

 The costs for going beyond a single bedroom tiny house vary depending on which option you choose, and naturally whether you want a two or three bedroom tiny house.
-For example, a two-bedroom tiny house which is literally a pull-out sofa as the second ‘bedroom’ would be no more than a few hundred dollars.
+For example, a two-bedroom tiny house which is literally a pull-out couch as the second ‘bedroom’ would be no more than a few hundred dollars.
 However, having a three bedroom tiny house with two loft bedrooms and one downstairs bedroom would probably be tens of thousands of dollars extra (compared to a single bedroom tiny home).
 In terms of more specific costs:

 Option 1: Convert/Add Second Loft Bedroom